GuideNepalFamilyEducationBudgetPersonal Finance

 • Considering a child: write the three totals above (community, mid-tier, premium) on one page in today's rupees.
 Multiply by 1.7 for nominal inflation.
 Compare against the household's current saving rate.
 The answer is almost always "we need to start the SIP at conception, not at admission."

 • Child age 0–3: pick a tier now, not at age 4.
-The Rs 25,000–35,000/month SIP started today is materially cheaper than the Rs 60,000/month SIP started in two years.
+A Rs 25,000–35,000/month SIP started today is materially cheaper than the Rs 60,000/month SIP started in two years.

 • Child age 4+ and already enrolled: project the next 10 years of fees at 10% annual escalation.
-If the year-10 figure is more than 25% of projected take-home, the school is sized wrong for the household — better to switch tiers in primary than in Class 8.
+If the year-10 figure is more than 25% of projected take-home, the school is sized wrong for the household.
+Better to switch tiers in primary than in Class 8.

 What you actually need to know